OpenSC/libp11/README.md

 ===========================================

 This is a higher than PKCS #11 library to access PKCS #11 objects.
-It is tied to openssl.
-Note, that the libp11 library is not thread safe.
+It is designed to integrate with applications that use openssl.
+Note, however, that the libp11 library is not thread safe.

-The original wiki page is at https://github.com/OpenSC/libp11/wiki and includes a bug tracker and source browser.
+The wiki page for this project is at https://github.com/OpenSC/libp11/wiki and includes a bug tracker and source browser.